This is an excerpt from The Heart of Zen.

 The world needs more awakened souls living, playing, and interacting.
 I’m old and tired these days; my body is heavily damaged from my cancer treatments.
 It is up to you, you reading this, you listening to this, you who are concerned about a better future for our species; it is up to you to move the world forward.

 Keith Martin-Smith is an award-winning author of fiction and non-fiction, a Shaolin Kung Fu lineage holder and teacher, and an ordained Zen priest.
-He helps leaders, creative visionaries, and entrepreneurs clarify their goals and overcome obstacles.

 Like this excerpt?
 Order the book!